Role of a Privacy Officer

 This means you must be able to interpret and apply:

 - the Privacy Act 1988 and the Australian Privacy Principles (APPs)

 - the Australian Government Agencies Privacy Code

 - any other legislation governing what your agency can and cannot do with personal information.

 The good news is that there are plenty of resources to help you.

-Our Australian Government Agencies Privacy Code webpage provides information about the Code and the supporting resources that are available to help your agency to comply.
-This includes the Australian Government Agencies Privacy Code Checklist, which is a starting point in preparing agencies for the commencement of the Code.
+Our Privacy for government agencies page provides information about the Code and the supporting resources that are available to help your agency to comply.
+This includes the Privacy Code Checklist, which is a starting point in preparing agencies for the commencement of the Code.

-The Privacy Law section of our website includes information about the specific areas of law that are included in the coverage of the Privacy Act, as well as other Commonwealth privacy-related legislation (such as telecommunications, criminal records, data matching, and anti-money laundering legislation).
+The ‘Law’ section of our Privacy page includes information about the specific areas of law that are included in the coverage of the Privacy Act, as well as other Commonwealth privacy-related legislation (such as telecommunications, criminal records, data matching, and anti-money laundering legislation).

 You can also contact our Enquiries line on 1300 363 992 or email us at firstname.lastname@example.org.